teambit/docs/docs/tutorials/bit-react-library-tutorial.md

 ## Bit CI Automation

-There are two tasks that you can automate in order for this workflow to be fully implemented in your CI cycle.
+You can automate one of two tasks in order for this workflow to be fully implemented in your CI cycle:

+- Exporting the components from the CI.
+- Installing components during CI.

-### Exporting Components During Build
+### Exporting Components from CI

 To automate the process of publishing new versions during CI, authenticate the CI server and add a step to your CI server that publishes components.
 To do that, first authenticate the CI server.